jendives2000/DJANGO/README.md

 - and the absence of the potentially repetitive prep friction
   - that could negatively impact our motivation rigth from the get-go

-So at the end of the day, using the CLI to setup a Django project instead of a GUI from your IDE (and I am not sure it is possibble) is still saving yourself time, even if you are learning how to use the CLI.
+So at the end of the day, using the CLI to setup a Django project instead of a GUI from your IDE (and I am not sure it is possible) is still saving yourself time, even if you are learning how to use the CLI.

 ### Necessity to Understand the Web